opendata-swiss/ckanext-harvester_dashboard/README.md

 The extension is ready for adding translations, but so far no translations have been added.

-To generate an updated ckanext-switzerland.pot file inside the Docker container, use the following commands:
+To generate an updated ckanext-harvester_dashboard.pot file inside the Docker container, use the following commands:

     docker-compose exec ckan bash
     source /usr/lib/ckan/venv/bin/activate
-    cd /usr/lib/ckanext/ckanext-switzerland-ng/
+    cd /usr/lib/ckanext/ckanext-harvester_dashboard/
     python setup.py extract_messages

-Copy any new strings that you want to translate from the new `ckanext-switzerland.pot` into the `ckanext-switzerland.po` file for each language, and add the translations.
+Copy any new strings that you want to translate from the new `ckanext-harvester_dashboard.pot` into the `ckanext-harvester_dashboard.po` file for each language, and add the translations.

 After that compile the po files into mo files: